adnankx7/Car-ad/README.md

 # AI-Powered Car Ad Reviewer with Image Classification

-This is a Node.js Express web application for submitting car ads, which combines image classification to detect vehicle images and AI-powered text review using LangChain.js and Groq's Llama-3.1-8B-Instant model to automatically review ad descriptions for appropriateness (e.g., offensive language, misleading claims, mismatches).
+This is a Node.js Express web application for submitting car ads, which combines image classification to detect vehicle images and AI-powered text review using reviewAgent.js and Groq's Llama-3.1-8B-Instant model to automatically review ad descriptions for appropriateness (e.g., offensive language, misleading claims, mismatches).
 Ads are approved only if images are classified as vehicles and description is appropriate; otherwise, rejected.
 Ads are saved to `data.json` with review status ("approve" or "reject") and reason.

 ## Features
 - Web form for entering car details (brand, model, variant, year, mileage, fuel type, engine type, transmission, condition, description).
+- Image classification using an ONNX model to verify uploaded images are of vehicles.
 - AI review using Groq's Llama-3.1-8B-Instant model to detect inappropriate content.
 - Saves all ads to `data.json` with review status and reason.
 - Supports multilingual ads (English, Urdu, Roman Urdu).
-- Error handling for API connection issues.
+- Error handling for API connection issues and model failures.

+## Image Classification
+The application uses a pre-trained ONNX (Open Neural Network Exchange) model for image classification, trained to distinguish between "vehicle" and "non-vehicle" images.
+This ensures that only ads with valid vehicle photos are processed further.

+### How It Works
+1. **Model Loading**: On startup, the app loads the ONNX model from `runs/classify/train/weights/best.onnx` using the `onnxruntime-node` library.
+2. **Image Preprocessing**: Uploaded images are resized to 224x224 pixels using Sharp, converted to RGB, and normalized (pixel values divided by 255.0).
+The channels are transposed from HWC (Height, Width, Channels) to CHW (Channels, Height, Width) format as required by the model.
+3. **Inference**: The preprocessed image tensor is fed into the ONNX session for prediction.
+The model outputs probabilities for "non-vehicle" and "vehicle" classes.
+4. **Decision**: If any image is classified as "non-vehicle", the ad is rejected immediately.
+Only ads with all images as "vehicle" proceed to AI review.
+5. **Performance**: Classification is fast and runs locally, avoiding external API calls for images.

+### System Requirements and Resources
+To run the ONNX model for image classification, the following resources are recommended:

+- **CPU**: Multi-core processor (at least 4 cores) for efficient inference.
+Modern CPUs (e.g., Intel i5 or equivalent) can process images in 100-500ms per image.
+GPU acceleration is not supported in this Node.js setup, so CPU-only.
+- **RAM**: 8GB recommended.
+The model loads into memory (~100-200MB for the ONNX runtime session), plus additional space for image processing.
+- **Disk Space**: ~200MB for the model file (`best.onnx`), plus space for uploaded images and results.
+- **Processing Power**: Low to moderate.
+The model is lightweight (YOLOv8 classification variant), optimized for real-time inference.
+Batch processing multiple images sequentially is supported but not parallelized in this implementation.
+- **Dependencies**: Requires `onnxruntime-node` (installed via npm), which is optimized for performance on x86/ARM architectures.

+Note: The model was trained using YOLOv8 (results in `runs/classify/train/` include confusion matrices, training batches, and metrics).
+For production scaling, consider offloading to a GPU-enabled service if high throughput is needed.

+## AI Review Agent
+The AI review agent leverages LangChain.js to chain a prompt template with Groq's Llama-3.1-8B-Instant large language model (LLM) for content moderation.
+It enforces strict rules to ensure ad descriptions are appropriate, truthful, and relevant.

+### How the Agent Works
+1. **Setup**: The agent is initialized in `reviewAgent.js` using LangChain's `ChatGroq` class, configured with the Groq API key from `.env`.
+It uses a `PromptTemplate` to structure inputs and a `JsonOutputParser` to ensure structured JSON responses.
+2. **Prompt Engineering**: The prompt is a detailed template that includes:
+   - Ad details (brand, model, etc.) as variables.
+   - Multilingual support for English, Urdu script, and Roman Urdu.
+   - Specific rules for rejection (e.g., inappropriate language, mismatches, spammy content).
+   - Allowances for common car-related terms (e.g., "minor touch", "duplicate file").
+   - Instructions to respond only in JSON format with "decision" ("Approve" or "Reject") and "reason".
+3. **Processing**: When an ad passes image classification, the agent receives the ad data, formats it into the prompt, and invokes the LLM via Groq's API.
+4. **Decision Making**: The LLM analyzes the description against the rules:
+   - Rejects for offensive/abusive language in any language.
+   - Allows subjective claims (e.g., "like new") but rejects verifiable mismatches (e.g., brand mismatch).
+   - Flags irrelevant or suspicious content.
+   - Special handling for "duplicate" mentions (allowed unless combined with "original").
+5. **Output**: Returns a JSON object with approval/rejection and a clear reason.
+If the LLM fails (e.g., API error), the app handles it gracefully with user-friendly messages.
+6. **Integration**: The agent's `getAdReviewChain()` function returns a runnable chain (prompt → LLM → parser) that integrates seamlessly into the Express route handler.

+This agent ensures consistent, rule-based moderation without manual intervention, supporting high-volume ad submissions.

 ## Prerequisites
 - Node.js 16+.